 2010 – $5,000

 2009 – $5,000

 Is there a lifetime limit on TFSA contributions?

 Many people contribute a set amount to their TFSA throughout the year.
 Keeping an eye on this amount can help prevent over-contributions from happening.
 Make sure your TFSA earns money, instead of costing you money!

 How much can I put in my TFSA if I have never contributed?

-If you’re not sure how to calculate your TFSA contribution limit, the list below will enable you to determine what room you have.
+If you’re not sure how to calculate your TFSA contribution limit, the list below can help you figure out what room you have.
 In addition, you will be able to see how much savings you could have accumulated by now, if you had taken advantage of contributing the maximum from year one.
-Here is the TFSA contribution limit by year to 2021:
+Here is the TFSA contribution limit by year to 2022:

 2021 – $75,500